 The Seminoles erase a four-run deficit with two runs in the sixth, seventh and eighth innings on Sunday.

-Mike Bell was a part of that history and now he's back in Tallahassee where he enters his second season as an associate head coach with his primary duties overseeing the Seminole pitching staff and assisting in the recruiting process.
+Mike Bell embarks on his third season at Florida State serving as an associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.

 The former Seminole did not disappoint in his first season as a member of the Florida State coaching staff guiding the Garnet & Gold to a berth in the College World Series and a top four finish.
 Under Bell, the Seminole pitching staff posted a team ERA of 3.47 good for fourth best in the ACC and 52nd nationally.
 It marked the lowest ERA recorded by a Seminole squad since 2003 when the team finished with a sub-three (2.96) earned run average.

 From the start of the 2012 season, Bell relied on some new faces to solidify the weekend rotation with a pair of freshmen in Brandon Leibrandt and Mike Compton and sophomore Peter Miller filling those roles.
 It marked just the third time since 1980 that Florida State opened a weekend series with a rotation consisting only of sophomores and freshmen.
 Leibrandt became the first freshman to start an opening day game in Florida State history while holding down the spot as the Friday night starter all season long.
 Compton stood as the lone pitcher in the ACC to reach double-digit wins while finishing tied for second nationally in that same category.
 Both pitchers would go on to earn Freshmen All-America honors.